-At the start of the pandemic, many businesses made rushed decisions to get their IT infrastructure ready to support mass working from home.
+At the start of the pandemic, businesses made rushed decisions to get their IT infrastructure ready to support mass working from home.
 As we emerge from the crisis, businesses need to take stock and ask themselves: is my IT infrastructure ready to support the way my business is working now – and in the future?

-The importance of place
+The right place

 Learn more about Step5 and the work that we do to help organisations provide seamless and secure working environments that meet the needs of their people and the changing demands of modern business.